-- Of the Firm’s Asian attorneys, there are 6 partners, 2 counsel, and 79 associates.
-Two of the Firm’s Management Committee Members are also members of AAW.
+- Of the Firm’s Asian attorneys, there are 8 partners, 3 counsel, and 68 associates.
+One of the Firm’s Management Committee Members is also a member of AAW.

 - Each affinity group has an appointed senior leader sponsor, who is not a member of that demographic group.
 The sponsors are charged with understanding key issues the group members’ face and advocating for necessary change.
 Marcia Goldstein, a partner in the Business Finance & Restructuring Department, is the Management Committee Sponsor for Asian Attorneys@Weil.

 - Partner Akiko Mikumo leads the Firm’s Asia practice and is the managing partner of the Firm’s Hong Kong office.